h576966/Claimb/README.md

 ## 🎯 **What is Claimb?**

-Claimb is a **local-first** companion app for League designed for iPhone users who want to improve their gameplay through data-driven insights and personalized AI coaching.
+Claimb is a **local-first** performance analytics app designed for competitive gamers who want to improve their gameplay through data-driven insights and personalized AI coaching.
 Unlike other apps that require constant internet connectivity, Claimb works offline and respects your privacy by keeping all data on your device.

 ### **Core Features**
 - 📊 **Performance Analytics**: Track your performance with role-specific KPIs and baseline comparisons